Website feedback widgets are a simple way to get feedback from your users or site visitors.

 Complex, powerful, and higher price point

-Wootric is designed to let you gather feedback from customers and your team (through employee pulse surveys, for example).
-Feedback forms can be customised to gather net promoter scores, customer satisfaction scores or customer effect scores.
-You can survey customers via email, in-app, mobile, SMS and intercom messenger.
-It connects with customer service software, and text and sentiment analysis is available through the dashboard.
+InMoment is designed to let you gather feedback from customers and your team, for example, through employee pulse surveys.
+Feedback forms can be customised to gather net promoter scores, customer satisfaction scores, or customer effect scores.
+You can survey customers via email, in-app, mobile, SMS, and intercom messenger.
+It connects to customer service software, and text and sentiment analysis are available in the dashboard.

 2. Survicate